rcerljenko/bwt/README.md

 cd build
 make
 sudo make install
-sudo ldconfig
 ```

-Install parts are optional, but if they're done, build dirs can be deleted.
+Install part is optional, but if it's done, build dir can be deleted.

 #### On Windows